ade-eba/ade-eba/README.md

-## Hi there 👋 ##
+## Hi, I'm Adeeba 🙋 ##

-I'm Adeeba, making my way through this data driven world & learning in the process.
+ Making my way through this data driven world & learning a lot in the process.

 ✨ About Me in 30 Secs ✨
 * :woman_student: Bachelor in Electronics & Communication Engineering